Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 Once the squirrels are gone, it’s time to answer the big question: what did they leave behind?
 Unfortunately, most wildlife damage occurs out of sight—behind walls, above ceilings, and beneath layers of insulation—making a professional inspection essential.

-At Titus Restoration, we begin every squirrel damage repair service with a thorough attic and exterior evaluation to uncover the full scope of contamination and structural impact.
+At Titus Contracting, we begin every squirrel damage repair service with a thorough attic and exterior evaluation to uncover the full scope of contamination and structural impact.

 Key Areas We Inspect: